Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 - Train someone in the team to solve these issues
 - Intermediate solution could be to not develop anything new prior to responsible person going on leave

+## Git process
+New project
+- Start a new branch off master.
+Name of branch is similar to title of ticket
+- Commit and create PR.
+Also add a reviewer to a PR

+Changes to project:
+- Create a branch off the original branch to ensure only the improved and the to-improve version are compared by reviewer
+- When that branch is approved, merge back to the original branch and then merge to master

+Keep in mind:
+- Make sure to pull changes from production when working in a branch.
+When you created a branch off a branch, make sure to pull the changes first in the original branch.
+Otherwise, the changes made in different branches will show up as changes in the current branch.
+This should go in sequence from the most original branch upward.
+E.g. working in branch 4?
+Pull from remote first in origin, 1,2,3 before pulling from remote in 4

+Solving merge conflicts
+- Usually done in Looker by selecting which parts of the code to keep

+## PR review checklist
+- Does the table run?
+- Does primary key constraint hold? : count(*), count (distinct PK should be the same)
+- Check the joins: how many rows in the newly created table?
+Make a comment of that.
+Then, start with the FROM table.
+How many rows?
+Comment that.
+Then add each join to it and keep commenting the rows to see if something changes.
+    - If there are differences in row count, it could be a timing issue.
+Look into data quality dashboard and see if the tables are up to date.
+Perhaps the DQ dashboard shows a potentially different reason why the data might be out of sync?
+Otherwise, look into the cases that are different and see what characteristics they have
+- Go into the explore and run the data - does this make sense?
+- Segment the data, compute aggregates and compare between dev and prod.
+This might mean we’d need to get this data into Excel to compare more accurately
+- Are the row counts and min and max values between prod and dev the same or explainable?
+- Spot check a few values to sanity check the logic of the model
+- Depending on the changes introduced, stress test these changes and see if anything breaks anywhere.